-The primary responsibilities of the Graduate School are to maintain the high standards and quality of Graduate Faculty and programs and to coordinate the various graduate programs.
+The primary responsibilities of the Graduate School are to promote graduate education at CU Boulder, maintain the high standards and quality of Graduate Faculty and programs, and coordinate the various graduate programs.
 The Graduate School along with the Graduate Faculty develops and administers programs according to the needs of the campus and in accord with the general standards of excellence and sound academic administration established by the Graduate School.

-- 1. The Dean of the Graduate School, who reports to campus administration, is responsible for the administration of Graduate School policies and programs. - 2.
+- 1. The Dean of the Graduate School, who reports to the Provost, is responsible for the administration of Graduate School policies and programs. - 2.
 The Executive Advisory Council of the Graduate School, which consists of members of the Graduate Faculty, advises the Dean on issues concerning Graduate School policies and programs. - 3.
-The constituent academic and research units of CU-Boulder's Graduate School include the graduate programs and research in: - College of Arts & Sciences - College of Business and Administration (excluding the MBA programs) - School of Education - College of Engineering & Applied Science - School of Journalism & Mass Communication - College of Music - Cooperative Institute for Research in Environmental Sciences (CIRES)
+The constituent academic and research units of CU Boulder's Graduate School include the graduate programs in all CU Boulder units (e.g. departments, programs, centers, and institutes), except the School of Law and the MBA program.